 Of the two rock/comet warriors (more on that distinction later), Stonedar was my favorite, mostly because I liked the cratered surface of his outer shell, as opposed to the quartz-like surface of Rokkon’s shell.

 It seems that 1986 was the year of the transforming rock toys.
-That same year, Hasbro released their Inhumanoids toyline, with the heroic character Granok, who could transform from a pile of rocks into a very tall rock creature.
+That same year, Hasbro released their Inhumanoids toyline, with the heroic character Granok, who could transform from a pile of rocks into a tall rock creature.
 Tonka also released their Rock Lords toyline, a spinoff from the GoBots series:

 These transforming rock toys seem to get regularly panned in articles about 80s toys today (particularly the Rock Lords and Mattel’s rock warriors), but I’ve always liked them.
 Granok was the only character I owned from the Inhumanoids line, and he was one of my favorite toys growing up.
 He didn’t make a very convincing pile of rocks, but he was a pretty great-looking rock warrior.
 Stonedar was kind of the opposite – he made for a very convincing comet or rock, but as a warrior he looked a bit awkward.